s0md3v/ifnude/README.md

-# ifnude
+# ifnude - nudity detection that just works

-It is a nudity detection library that actually works, on both on humans and drawings..
-It tells you exactly what NSFW parts of the body are visible.
+A neural nets powered library that can detect nudity in images of both real humans and drawings.
+It takes an image as input and tells you exactly what NSFW parts of the body are visible.
 Optionally, you can censor the said parts.

 <img src="https://i.imgur.com/0KPJbl9.jpg" width=600>